mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 ## 2021

+1. Choudhury, S., Laina, I., Rupprecht, C., & Vedaldi, A. (2021).
+Unsupervised part discovery from contrastive reconstruction.
+Advances in Neural Information Processing Systems, 34, 28104-28118.
+  - Res.Gap.: representation learning at part level has received significantly less attention (most work focus on object and scene level)
+  - Propose an unsup approach to object part discovery and segmentation
+  - three contributions
+    - construct a proxy task through a set of objectives (encourages the model to learn a meaningful decomposition of the image into its parts) [*CL*]
+    - prior work argues for reconstructing or clustering pre-computed features as a proxy to parts
+      - this paper shows that: this alone is unlikely to find meaningful parts;
+      - because of their low resolution and the tendency of classification networks to spatially smear out information
+      - image reconstruction at the level of pixels can alleviate this problem, acting as a complementary cue
+      - the standard evaluation based on keypoint regression does not correlate well with segmentation quality
+      - introduce different metrics, NMI and ARI (better characterize the decomposition of objects into parts)
+    - given a collection of images of a certain object category (e.g., birds) and corresponding object masks, we want to learn to decompose an object into a collection of repeatable and informative parts.
+      - no universally accepted formal definition for what constitutes a “part”, the nature of objects and object parts is accepted as different
+    -  (a) consistency to transformation (equivariance), (b) visual consistency (or self-similarity), and (c) distinctiveness among different parts.

 1. Jia, X., Han, K., Zhu, Y., & Green, B. (2021).
 Joint representation learning and novel category discovery on single-and multi-modal data.
 In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 610-619).
+  - a generic, end-to-end framework to jointly learn a reliable representation and assign clusters to unlabelled data.
+  - Propose to overcluster than the original unknown classe (U Cardinality is known) [**Well!
+Gives something to work with!!!!**]
+  - Joint optimization of many Losses
+    - CL (both instance and cluster [for known label])
+    - BCE (siamese network setup) [pseudo label]
+    - Consistent MSE loss (different view of same data)
+    - CE loss

 1. Fini, E., Sangineto, E., Lathuilière, S., Zhong, Z., Nabi, M., & Ricci, E. (2021).
 A unified objective for novel class discovery.
 In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 9284-9292).
   - depart from this traditional multi-objective and introduce a UNified Objective function [UNO] for NCD